Go from 10th or 11th grade right to college. The world is waiting for you. Why wait, apply today.

-The information you provide in the application form—demographics, family, education and activities—facilitates conversation with your admission counselor, and may be completed before paying the application fee.
-So you can start the application process early, up to a year before enrollment.
+The information you provide in your application initiates the conversation with your admission counselor.
+You can start this first step in the application process early, up to a year before enrollment.

-Request recommendations from individuals who know you and your work best.
-Two recommendations must be from teachers of two different core academic subjects (English, foreign language, math, science, or social studies); one must be from a current teacher.
-The third, non-academic recommendation is completed by another adult, such as an extracurricular activity advisor or work supervisor.
+We require two recommendations.
+Two recommendations must be from high school teachers of two different core academic subjects (English, foreign language, math, science, or social studies); one must be from a current teacher.
+An optional third is completed by your school guidance counselor.
+A fourth, optional nonacademic recommendation is completed by someone who knows you outside of the academic setting, other than a family member.

 Our experience has been that the decision to attend Simon’s Rock is best made after a serious discussion between the applicant and his/her/their family.
 Invite your parent or guardian to fill out their recommendation. (optional)